 The Game Licensing Unit will be organising R-Licence accreditation courses in various locations across the State in mid to late 2014.
 Hunters should complete and submit Form R - Expression of interest.

-Before hunters are able to hunt in NSW State forests they must complete two new education modules.
+Before hunters are able to hunt in NSW State forests they must complete two new online education modules.
 The new modules cover outdoor navigation and knowledge of written permission conditions.

 State Forests re-declared on 14 January 2014 may be opened under new conditions.

 Supplementary pest control trials in national parks

 Supplementary pest control trials in NSW national parks and reserves are managed by the NSW Office of Environment and Heritage